tapcode-apps/thirstic-webpage/_pages/privacypolicy.md

 Our goal is helping you drinking enough water during your day - *not to track you*!
 We want the least information possible from you, unless you contact us yourself.

 Thirstic does not send any health or activity data to remote servers.
 All health-related data processing is performed and stored on your device.
 If you enable weather forecasts in the app settings, we need to send your approximate location to our weather data provider [Dark Sky](https://darksky.net/privacy).
-Anonymized data about your in-app purchases and basic app usage information is send to our purchase validation service [Revenue Cat](https://www.revenuecat.com/privacy).
+Anonymized data about your in-app purchases and basic app usage information is send to our purchase validation service [RevenueCat](https://www.revenuecat.com/privacy).

 ## Full version